mvolkmann/blog/src/rust.md

 }
 ```

-When references to stack or heap variables are passed to functions,
+When references to variables on the stack or heap are passed to functions,
 ownership is borrowed by the function and
 is returned to the calling function when the function completes.
 For example: